tracy-codes/solana-huffman-encoding-challenge/README.md

 Submit a pull request against this repository with your submission code.

 Your code must compile, it must contain valid tests, and your pull request message must contain a table with each URL tested and its CU and compression ratio.

+Submissions will be judged based on the time submitted.
+If there are multiple submissions that display the same performance, the winner will be chose based on the earliest submission.